 What else is there to do in Alnwick?

 Barter Books is unmissable when visiting Alnwick, it’s just a short walk from Alnwick Castle and Garden.
 It is quite possibly the largest second-hand book emporium in the UK and has not only a vast selection of books of all genre’s but also a fascinating selection of rare and first-cover books too.
 It’s housed in the original Victorian railway station.
 Great to visit at any time of the year, it’s particularly warm and welcoming on a cool day, with a roaring fire to welcome you, tea, coffee and muffins to nibble on whilst browsing the books – so something more substantial in the super little cafe, set in the waiting rooms.

 Lovers of Downton Abbey will recognise Alnwick Castle as ‘Brancaster Castle’ in the Christmas Special editions of this incredibly popular period drama TV series.
 Alnwick Castle stars as the magnificent Brancaster Castle in both the 2014 Downton Abbey Christmas special and the 2015 Christmas special, which was also the very last episode of this world-famous series.

 The cast and crew of Downton spent two busy weeks at the castle in July and August 2014, filming extensively in the spectacular State Rooms, as well as in the castle’s grounds and at the semi-ruined Hulne Abbey in the Duke of Northumberland’s parklands in Alnwick, now a popular wedding venue.

-The grounds of Alnwick Castle provide the perfect setting for outdoor concerts and on 12th August 2017, Jess Glynne will be singing.
-Tickets can be purchased from Ticketmaster.co.uk and are £17.50.
+The grounds of Alnwick Castle provide the perfect setting for outdoor concerts and every year there are world-class artists appearing here, such as Tom Jones in 2016, Jess Glynne in 2017, Madness, Il Divo, Nile Rodgers and Chic in 2018.
+Tickets can be purchased from Ticketmaster.co.uk.

 Need a little help booking your holiday?